 I think these types of humans feel threatened by accepting people that are a little ‘different’ as equal adults, and feel more secure to imagine them lower!

 The lights dimmed, the performance was imminent… this man and his acquaintance decided to have a conversation!
 In revenge for him prejudging her, Mummy shushed them.
 One of them told her to shut up!

-You know type, insecure because they want to be a higher social class.
-They feel comforted by trying to assert their – self assumed – authority on people they perceive as easy to feel superior to!
-The type that are either trying to show they are better than others or fawning on those they think are superior.
+You know type, insecure because they want to be a higher social-class.
+They feel comforted by trying to assert their self-assumed authority on people they perceive as easy to feel superior to!
+The type that are either trying to show they are better than others, or fawning on those they think are superior.
 They act in such a way because they assume upper-class people do.
 They think to do so will make them appear upper-class.
-However, U people tend to have more class than to behave as this man did.
+However, actual U people tend to have more class than to behave as this man did.

 You know when you human creatures are trying not to cough during a performance?
 Well this happened to Mummy.
-Trying to supress her coughs took her into panic mode.
+Trying to suppress her coughs took her into panic mode.
 In the environmental and social heat of the situation I think she fainted.
-She remembers coming back to awareness and feeling disorientated and not sure where she was.
+She remembers coming back to awareness and feeling disorientated, and not sure where she was.

 Mummy had a bit of further panic in the box when she started coughing and was worried that it would be disturbing to the couple there.
 Carefully, she moved towards the door to exit into the corridor but in panic, was unable to open the door.
 Controlling her breathing, she sipped some water and regain composure before quietly going back to the seat.

 The couple in the box were very lovely and were probably more of the social-class that the insecure man up in the cheap seats really wanted to be!

 Because Mummy is eccentric in a way that people are snobby about or bully her over, she was worried that she wouldn’t be listened to when she saw the man speaking with staff at the interval.
 Thankfully, The Royal Opera House are more professional than to take one side of a story.